harrypower/CHIP-cgi-example/README.md

 RN171 Analog and GPIO data can be retrieved from the QUERY_STRING.
 This works with the information in RN171XV-sensor.md document provided that the information in that document is used to set up the RN171XV device and the device is set to point to this script!
 **Note** the /run/cgitest.tmp file location is used because it is a tempfs mounted directory so it is in ram and not flash so no wearing issues!

+## *last-RN171-data.cgi*
+This is a Gforth script executed as cgi code.
+It will return the last message received from the RN171 device that is pushing data to this server.
+This script will be placed into cgi-bin directory by the setup.sh script.